David's Page

 Health

 In October 2012 I was diagnosed as having Crohn's disease.
-This can cause bowel inflammation and despite various drug treatments in late October 2015 I developed perforation of the bowel.
+I have been fortunate in having Professor Charlie Lees as my consultant.
+This disease can cause bowel inflammation and despite various drug treatments, in late October 2015 I developed perforation of the bowel.
 I have been in hospital following emergency surgery (ileostomy) on 2015-Oct-31.
 Dec-30: my surgeon is optimistic that the ileostomy can be reversed, and this should be in Spring 2016.

 As I have now developed an occasionally rather painful hernia, he is hoping to fix that at the same time.
 2016-March-12, could not urinate, so catheter fitted at the local A&E, and given some antibiotics.
 Operation was on Thursday 2016-March-24 successfully fixing the hernia and reversing the ileostomy, and I am now back at home.